DiviProject/docs/source/index.html.md

 If you would like to contribute to the Divi Project Documentation, fork [this repository](https://github.com/divicoin/docs) and check out the README to get started!

+# Security Hygiene Best Practices

+Cryptocurrency gives users the power to control their own finances.
+As with any great power,it must be wielded with great responsibility.
+Below are some Pro Tips for keeping your personal security hygenic and, most importantly, under _your_ control.

+## Encrypt your wallet via the Desktop Smart Wallet &trade;

+Upon first opening the Divi Desktop Smart Wallet &trade;, you will be prompted to secure your account's funds with encryption.
+This is _highly_ recommended and can be done in about 30 seconds.
+Simply set your password, confirm it, wait for the daemon to restart, and you're on your way to a more secure crypto user experience!

+## Backup your wallet with a mnemonic seed phrase

+Divi does not have access to any indivdual accounts and cannot recover funds if they are lost.
+To prevent loss of funds, it is recommended that you take advantage of our HD Mnemonic Seed Phrase feature.
+This feature will generate a random, 24-word phrase that can be used to recover your wallet should you lose access to it.

+## Keep your passwords and seed phrase offline

+Do not, we repeat, _do not_, store your encryption password or mnemonic seed phrase online.
+In fact, it is recommended that you keep this information completely analog.
+This means, do not store your private information in a Word document on a computer that connects to the internet.
+The best practice is to write your password and mnemonic down on a piece of paper and store it somewhere safe, like a safe.

+## Never share your wallet files with anyone

+Members of the Divi team will never request access to your `wallet.dat` or any other file deemed proprietary to your account.
+If a member of the community or someone claiming to be a Divi team member makes an attempt to access this data, please report them immediately to an Admin.

 # Masternode setup

 There are two nodes that take part in starting a Masternode.
 Controller and Remote nodes.
 The Controller is the node that holds the collateral, where the Remote node is the Masternode itself.